 Turkish Airlines took advantage of this challenge and chose to show the difference between the uniforms from 10 years ago and the ones they use now.
 By doing so, they are not only showing people their evolution but also make appeal to their emotions, memories and create a nostalgic feeling.
 So did Ford.

 3. Embrace the viral trends

-Just like challenges, the trends are a huge opportunity for exposure and engagement.
-If you don’t live under a rock and you’ve been online for at least one moment in the last week, I bet you’ve seen that egg photo.
-Yes, I am talking about the World_record_egg.
+Just like challenges, viral trends are a huge opportunity for exposure and engagement.
+If you don’t live under a rock and you’ve been online for at least one moment in the last weeks, I bet you’ve seen that egg photo.
+Yes, I am talking about the World record egg.
 With over 48 million likes, it became the most liked picture on Instagram.

 Yes, a picture of on egg.
 Crazy, right?

-With this much success, no wonder that brands wanted to be a part of this.
-Even though there are many stories about this out there, Frankfurt Airport’s funny approach gained our attention.
+With this much success, no wonder that brands wanted to be part of this.
+Why?
+Because there are thousand of stories about this out there …

 4.Learn more about your audience